WFUCSCCho/starter-project1-phy320620-fall2024-part2/README.md

 ![image](https://github.com/user-attachments/assets/c181cbe4-1c81-4ebe-95f3-9ef1f2b9f6a7)

 My screen looks differently from yours only because I selected the ions and changed their drawing method as VDW.
 Exit VMD.

+Copy the 445S_wbi.psf and 45S_wbi.pdb files to the “simulations” subdirectory.

 8. Use __nano__ to open up the 45S_wbi.pdb file.
 On the first line, first column is “CRYST1”.
 The next three sets of numbers are the x-, y-, and z-dimensions of the water box.
 Save the water box dimensions.
 Exit out of the program.